KamiYomu/KamiYomu/README.md

     git clone https://github.com/KamiYomu/KamiYomu.Web.git
 ```
 2. Running the Project in VS Code
-- Open the project folder in VS Code.
+- Open the `./src/` folder in VS Code.
-- Navigate to the "Run and Debug" tab (Ctrl+Shift+D).
+- Navigate to the "Run and Debug" tab (Ctrl+Shift+D) or press `F5`.
 - Select the launch configuration: "Attach to .NET Core in Docker".
 - Click the ▶️ Start Debugging button.

-The project includes predefined tasks to build and run the Docker container automatically.
+This project includes predefined tasks to build and run the Docker container automatically.
+If you install all required extensions, the project will run and open the browser in http://localhost:8080
+> NOTE:  You may see a window with some error related `=> ERROR [kamiyomu.web internal] load metadata for mcr.microsoft.com/dotnet/sdk:8.0`, just click on `abort` button then try again.

 ## 🧠 Tech Stack- .NET 8 Razor Pages
 - Hangfire for job scheduling